Mutimir of Serbia: Life

 Vlastimir died sometime between 845 and 850 and his rule was divided among his three sons: Mutimir, Strojimir and Gojnik.
 Although they ruled in an oligarchy, Mutimir had the supreme rule, and the two brothers acted as vassals to him.

 In 853 or 854, the Bulgar Army, led by Vladimir, the son of Boris I of Bulgaria, invaded Serbia in an attempt to exact vengeance for the previous defeat.
 The Serbian Army was led by Mutimir and his brothers, which defeated the Bulgars, capturing Vladimir and 12 boyars.
-Boris I and Mutimir agreed to cease hostilities (and perhaps an alliance), and Mutimir sent his sons Bran and Stefan to the border to escort the prisoners, where they exchanged items as a sign of peace.
+Boris I and Mutimir agreed to cease hostilities (and perhaps an alliance, and Mutimir sent his sons Bran and Stefan to the border to escort the prisoners, where they exchanged items as a sign of peace.
 Boris gave them "rich gifts", while he was given "two slaves, two falcons, two dogs, and 80 furs".

 An internal conflict among the brothers resulted in Mutimir banishing the two younger brothers to the Bulgarian court.
 He, however, kept the son of Gojnik, Petar, in his court for political reasons.
 Petar soon fled to Croatia.
 The reason for the feud is not known, although it is hypothesized that it was the result of treachery.

-Mutimir sent envoys to Byzantine Emperor Basil I, asking him to baptize the lands.
-He put Serbia under the suzerainty of the Byzantine Empire.

 The Saracens attacked Ragusa in 866.
 The Ragusians asked Basil I for help, which he answered, sending a large fleet with his admiral Niketas Ooryphas.
 The pagan Narentines sacked a ship with emissaries returning from Constantinople, which enraged Basil I, resulting in him sending a fleet and subsequently subduing them.
 By 878, all of Dalmatia was under Byzantine rule (Theme of Dalmatia), and most of the land was under the religious jurisdiction of the Ecumenical Patriarchate of Constantinople.

 Mutimir died in 891 and was succeeded by his eldest son, Pribislav.
-He was most likely buried in the Church of Peter and Paul at Ras, as was Petar (r.
-892–917).
 Mutimir and his son Pribislav (as "Preuuisclavo") were apparently entered in the Cividale Gospels, which could indicate Serbian contacts with Aquileia.
 Serbia's transition to Christianity would, therefore, coincide with similar initiatives by Rome in Moravia and Bosnia-Slavonia (as, incidentally, also in Bulgaria) and suggest a coordinated action in south-eastern Europe originating in Rome.